-P23 Script V1 24 Aug 2017
+P23 Script V1 24 Aug 2017.
+Tracker ON

 Senna: Victorian Motion Power

 A podcast from the Garden of Medicinal Plants of the Royal College of Physicians by Professor Anthony Dayan, a Garden Fellow.

 We grow Senna corymbosa, also called Cassia corymbosa or Argentine Senna, as a good example of this family of about 300 species of flowering legumes.
 Several species are well known as laxatives and others are used as ornamentals in landscaping and a few appear in certain Asiatic cuisines.